SecRedOps/SecRedOps.github.io/_posts/2020-07-11-Active-Measures-and-the-NHS.md

 #### Introduction

+On the 'date' The UK Government decided to send out an SMS informing the UK population to stay at home.
+To do this, they asked all UK cell providers to send an SMS stating the following:

 <figure>
 	<a href="/assets/images/genuine-gov-sms.png"><img src="/assets/images/genuine-gov-sms.png"></a>
 	<figcaption><a href="/assets/images/genuine-gov-sms.png" title="A genuine SMS text from UK service providers posing as tke UK Gov">A genuine SMS text from UK service providers posing as tke UK Gov</a>.</figcaption>